 For the discriminating collector of sheer elegant depression era glass, offered here is a beautiful pair of pink Fostoria high sherbet stems (#5098) finished in the Versailles pattern.
-Measures 6" tall, with a rim diameter of 3-7/8" and a 6 ounce capacity, the cup is a delicate pink while the stem is crystal clear.
+Measures 6 inch tall, with a rim diameter of 3-7/8 inch and a 6 ounce capacity, the cup is a delicate pink while the stem is crystal clear.
 Versailles was manufactured from 1928 to 1944.
 There are three tiny flea bites around one rim, while the other stem has two.
 As we've attempted to show in ..

 Royal Doulton bone china bread and butter plate in The Bristol pattern (Pattern # V2080), a plate size of 6-1/8 inches in diameter is perfect for double duty when serving sweets.
 Decorated in a bright array of pink roses and wild flower bouquets.

 If you're looking for The Bristol Royal Doulton replacement china, we have various place setting pieces in multiple quantities and are always willing to accommodate your needs for combined shipping...